howardabrams/mongrue/README.md

 What's Next
 ===========

-Good question.
-Right now, if you were to set this up on a publically-accessible server, anyone could come along and with a simple `POST`, create an entry in any sort of *collection* ... including filling your disk.

 I've warned you time and time again to wipe your nose, and modify this code before doing anything else.
+This project really is a *template* for you to use to do something with.
+Don't expect that you can just modify the `config.js` file and it will give you what you need.

-This brings me to the top tasks that I'd like to add to this project soon so that when you clone this, you can easily configure it.
+However, this brings me to the top tasks that I'd like to add to this project so that it is more useful out of the box.

 Tasks
 -----

+  * Add a `config.js` file that can be use to specify application properties. @done
-  * Add a private `application id` string that needs to be passed in to verify the client.
+  * Add a private `application id` string that needs to be passed in to verify the client. @done
-  * Add an array somewhere of the *collections* that can be accessed.
+  * Add an array somewhere of the *collections* that can be accessed. @done
   * Add a notion of a *user account* that may or may not correspond to a Mongo database.